-Mr. Pace represents clients in a wide variety of industries, including pharmaceuticals, financial services, agriculture, energy and insurance.
+Mr. Pace represents clients in complex litigation matters, particularly class actions, involving claims under the antitrust, RICO, consumer protection and other laws.
+Mr. Pace's clients come from a wide variety of industries, including pharmaceuticals, financial services, agriculture, energy and insurance.

 In 2013, Mr. Pace was named as one of 5 "Rising Stars" under age 40 among all US competition lawyers by the Law360 publication, in addition to being named one of 44 "Rising Stars" under 40 among all New York lawyers by the New York Law Journal

 .
 In 2011, he was named a co-MVP in the competition category of Law360’s Legal MVP series for his accomplishments in antitrust litigation that year.

 - Representing Pfizer in consolidated class action litigation involving the sale of Effexor XR, a leading antidepressant, and claims under the antitrust, consumer protection, and other laws.

 - Successfully defended a leading global potash supplier in consolidated class action litigation involving claims under the antitrust laws.